kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 Incorporating the default values into the `Spec` ensures that `Spec` depicts the full desired state so that it is easier for the system to determine how to achieve the state, and for the user to know what to anticipate.

+Default values can be specified on a field using the `+default=` tag.
+Primitives will have their values directly assigned while structs will go through the JSON unmarshalling process.
+Fields that do not have an `omitempty` json tag will default to the zero value of their corresponding type if no default is assigned.

+Refer to [defaulting docs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#defaulting) for more information.

 API version-specific default values are set by the API server.